 The OECD transfer pricing guidelines are periodically updated by the OECD and New Zealand participates in developing the updated guidelines.
-When these updates occur, we will review the revisions to the guidelines with a view to updating the definition of the OECD transfer pricing guidelines in section YA 1 so it refers to the latest version of the guidelines.
+When these updates occur, New Zealand will consider the revisions to the guidelines with a view to updating the definition of the OECD transfer pricing guidelines in section YA 1 so it refers to the latest version of the guidelines.
 Future taxation bills would be used to include these updates to the definition in section YA 1.